GTLibraryDataVisualization/Introduction-SQL/README.md

 Out of scope: advanced queries, stored procedures; creating databases; accessing SQL through other methods (python, php ...), relational algebra / relational calculus

 Files:
-  info.docx : basic information on SQL - open this first create_db.sql : contains code to create database sql_workshop.sql :
+  1. info.docx : basic information on SQL - open this first
+  2. create_db.sql : contains code to create database
+  3. sql_workshop.sql : solutions file
-  sql_shell.sql : contains only comments to guide code; this will be used the file where we code live in the workshop
+  4. sql_shell.sql : contains only comments to guide code; this will be used the file where we code live in the workshop

 Flow of workshop:
   1. Discuss mySQL, relational data